Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint2.md

     <br/>Editing nodes and pipes properties
 </p>

-Later on following the tutorial we ran a Single Period Analysis and Extended Period Analysis
+Later on, following the tutorial, we ran a Single Period Analysis and an Extended Period Analysis

 <p align="center">
     <img src="images/gui_spa_results.png" height="500"/>
-    <br/>Pressure on the nodes marked by colours and statistics from the single pipe as a result of the SPA.
+    <br/>Pressure on the nodes marked by colors and statistics from the single pipe as a result of the SPA.
 </p>

 <p align="center">